dkammer/processingglyphs/README.md

 boolean drawAxes
 ```

 If you provide multiple data points to display in one glyph, you can provide an array of different colors or a single color if you only pass the values of a single data item.
 Otherwise, random colors are chosen.
+If you provide *null* as parameter for the color random color will be chosen.
 You can also specify whether to show axes or not.
+Note that not every glyph type supports axes.

 ## Usage and Example